OrsoEric/2024-Advent-of-Code/README.md

 [2, 4, 1, 2, 7, 5, 4, 7, 1, 3, 5, 5, 0, 3, 3, 0]
 [2, 4, 1, 2, 7, 5, 4, 7, 1, 3, 5, 5, 0, 3, 3, 0] < DESIRED

+IT CONVERGES!!!

+It converges really fast, and I found at least three solutions

+37221274271220 octal: 0o1035510065136764
+[4, 6, 7, 6, 3, 1, 5, 6, 0, 0, 1, 5, 5, 3, 0, 1]
+[2, 4, 1, 2, 7, 5, 4, 7, 1, 3, 5, 5, 0, 3, 3, 0]

+38878594776564 octal: 0o1065604065136764
+[4, 6, 7, 6, 3, 1, 5, 6, 0, 4, 0, 6, 5, 6, 0, 1]
+[2, 4, 1, 2, 7, 5, 4, 7, 1, 3, 5, 5, 0, 3, 3, 0]

+38886110969332 octal: 0o1065674065136764
+[4, 6, 7, 6, 3, 1, 5, 6, 0, 4, 7, 6, 5, 6, 0, 1]
+[2, 4, 1, 2, 7, 5, 4, 7, 1, 3, 5, 5, 0, 3, 3, 0]

+I did an octal tree search, where each node is an octal digit.
+The traversal from the root to a leaf is the solution.
+I have a cursor
+At any iteration the cursor can descend to a child or go up to the father This navigation is controlled by a fitness
+10 points for getting cconsecutive rightmost digits right 1 point for getting any digit right
+-1 point for each time the node was visited

+I added a die rolls
+One gives an increasing chance to move the cursor up, for every level below the rightmost matched digit This is there because left digits do have an effect on right digits up to 5 digits away I make it so it balances exploration of more near digits with higher effect, vs farther digits with lower effect

+I added a die roll
+It givess chance to go up the more the child is visited compared to the father

+Had still not converged, I had the plan of rolling which child to go to weighted by its fitness

+I'm very happy with this tree search algorithm, I think this structure will help me solve more multidimensional discrete problems

+TODO: ask llama3.2 to improve documentation